DonnyLp/DonnyLp/README.md

 ## 💬 Fun Fact

-I'd love to learn how to play some of my favorite tracks from the series "Death Note"   on a guitar and/or bass.
+I'd love to learn how to play the bass guitar and play some of my favorite tracks from the anime series "Death Note".

 ## 📚 Favorite Quote